Whoever wins Alstom power assets, industry faces shakeout

-PARIS, April 29 (Reuters) - General Electric’s bid for Alstom’s energy business will force a shakeout in the electrical engineering industry, regardless of whether it or a rival suitor succeeds in breaking up the struggling French group.
+PARIS (Reuters) - General Electric’s (GE.N) bid for Alstom’s (ALSO.PA) energy business will force a shakeout in the electrical engineering industry, regardless of whether it or a rival suitor succeeds in breaking up the struggling French group.

 While makers of wind turbines and solar panels have already gone through crisis and consolidation, firms supplying thermal turbines and network equipment to Europe’s power generation and distribution industry have yet to undergo such an upheaval.